 Investment Committee

 The Investment Committee shall oversee the management and investment of the Restricted Funds of the Parish.
 The committee shall monitor the performance of the invested funds of the Parish and make recommendations to the Vestry when the majority of the committee agrees that the financial investment management company retained by the Parish is performing its duties at such a subpar level that it is in the best interest of the Parish that the Vestry consider a replacement company.
 If the Vestry concurs, the committee will request proposals from a minimum of three reputable, licensed investment management companies and make recommendations to the Vestry based on its written evaluation of the competing proposals.
-The committee shall report monthly to the Vestry on the performance of all invested funds of the Parish.
+The committee shall report monthly, or quarterly as the case may be, to the Vestry on the performance of all invested funds of the Parish.

 Property Committee